terser/terser/README.md

 - `semicolons` (default `true`) -- separate statements with semicolons.
-If you pass `false` then whenever possible we will use a newline instead of a semicolon, leading to more readable output of uglified code (size before gzip could be smaller; size after gzip insignificantly larger).
+If you pass `false` then whenever possible we will use a newline instead of a semicolon, leading to more readable output of minified code (size before gzip could be smaller; size after gzip insignificantly larger).

 - `shebang` (default `true`) -- preserve shebang `#!` in preamble (bash scripts)